Pamela C. Spigelmyer, PhD, RN, CNSAssistant Professor

 MS, Clinical Nurse Specialist-Public/Community Health, The Pennsylvania State University, 2006

 BSN, Nursing, Bloomsburg University, 1987

-Dr. Spigelmyer has served on several faculties in her twenty-nine year career in nursing.
-Most recently she served as Clinical Instructor of Medicine for The Commonwealth Medical College of Scranton, PA before coming to Duquesne.
-At the Commonwealth Medical College she educated and mentored medical students in the formation of research and evidence-based practice projects to improve care of the patient.
-Previously she served as Adjunct Faculty at Duquesne University and Part-time Faculty and Clinical Instructor for the Pennsylvania College of Technology and The Pennsylvania State University.
-In these roles she taught and mentored both graduate and undergraduate nursing students.
+Dr. Spigelmyer has served in several different faculty roles in her 33 years in Nursing, in addition to various staff nursing positions.
+Before coming to Duquesne University, she served as Clinical Instructor of Medicine for The Commonwealth Medical College of Scranton, served as Adjunct Faculty at Duquesne University and Part-time Faculty and Clinical Instructor for the Pennsylvania College of Technology and The Pennsylvania State University.
+In these roles she taught and mentored both graduate and undergraduate nursing and medical students.

-Dr. Spigelmyer has also worked in worked in healthcare.
-Most recently she has worked as a Clinical Research Specialist developing evidence-based practice projects and research projects with staff nurses to improve care of the hospitalized patient.
-She also helped staff nurses disseminate their findings via posters presented at regional, national and international conferences as well as publication in peer-reviewed journals.
+Dr. Spigelmyer has experience in an administrative capacity as a Clinical Nursing Research Specialist in rural healthcare system.
+In this role she developing evidence-based practice projects and research projects with staff nurses to improve care of the hospitalized patient.
+She was instrumental in helping staff nurses disseminate their findings via posters presented at regional, national and international conferences as well as publication in peer-reviewed journals.

-Dr. Spigelmyer's research activities have focused on the family caregiver providing assistance for people with dementia.
-In particular, Dr. Spigelmyer is interested in the phenomenon of resistiveness to care as experienced by family caregivers.
-Dr. Spigelmyer also has research experience with the topics of end-of-life care, vulnerable populations, and oral health in the elderly population with cognitive impairment.
+Dr. Spigelmyer's research activities have focused on family caregivers who assists people with dementia.
+In particular, Dr. Spigelmyer is interested in how family caregivers manage the phenomenon of resistiveness to care during daily care activities.
+Dr. Spigelmyer also has previous research experience with the topics of end-of-life care in prisons, vulnerable populations, and oral health in the elderly population with cognitive impairment such as dementia.

 May 2017-April 2019